BrianMGreen2/ai-governance-frameworks/ai-governance-frameworks_README.md

 ## 📄 License

-Feel free to reuse or adapt with attribution under the MIT License.
+Feel free to reuse or adapt with attribution under the Creative Commons Attribution 4.0.

 ---